Global Perspectives/ Effective Citizenship (GEC)

 GEC-393 Cultural Persp in Hlth-Japan (3 credits)

-Course Description: As a participant in this course, you will personally experience the relationship between culture and health with the opportunity to expand your cultural sensitivity and develop cultural humility.
+As a participant in this course, you will personally experience the relationship between culture and health with the opportunity to expand your cultural sensitivity and develop cultural humility.
 Through an in-depth study of the Japanese culture, you will explore philosophical perspectives underlying cultural health care practices, shared belief systems and norms.
 Using cultural competence frameworks, you will explore the traditional health care beliefs and practices of the Japanese culture.
 During a visit to Japan, you will interact with health care professionals in acute care and community agencies to observe the practices of the health care system in Japan.
-Spring 2023: Travel dates: May 21- June 3, 2023.
-Cost: The estimated trip cost of $3,900 will be added to your spring tuition bill.
+Travel dates - TBD. class date after return from trip - TBD.
+The estimated trip cost of $3,900 will be added to your spring tuition bill.
 You will be required to sign a financial agreement when paying the deposit; it identifies dates when fees are charged to you.
-The entire trip cost is non-refundable after Wednesday, January 31, 2023 even if you drop the course and do not travel.
+The entire trip cost is non-refundable, even if you drop the course and do not travel.
 Plan for an additional amount of $ 400+ for optional expenses and free time, depending on personal spending patterns.
 Register: $150 deposit in the Student Accounts Office is required before registration.
-Enrollment: Limited to 8 students.
-Vaccination Requirement: Covid Vaccination and booster (If your second shot was received before 12/21/2022 is required for travel to Japan) Pre-requisites: .
+Enrollment: Limited to 8 students. .
 Open to Nursing and other related healthcare majors.
 Graduate nursing students and non-nursing or healthcare related undergraduate majors may participate with instructor approval. .
 First semester junior year nursing courses concurrent or completed.
 If you do not meet this expectation and want to travel, please contact Valli Sternig to discuss. .
 Must be 18 years of age. .
-Scanned Color Copy of Passport emailed to elena.burke@alverno.edu by February 13, 2023.
-If your passport is due to expire before May 1, 2023, you must renew your passport immediately.
+Scanned Color Copy of Passport emailed to gillian.keller@alverno.edu.
+If your passport is due to expire, you must renew your passport immediately.
 Contact the Office of Global Exchange Programs if you need information about how to obtain, or renew, a passport.

 Prerequisite(s): Communication-Level 3 ICM completed.
 Analysis-Level 3 completed.
 Social Interaction-Level 3 completed.
 Developing a Global Perspective-Level 2 completed.
 Effective Citizenship-Level 2 completed.